ReihanPramudito/finvap_uat/FinVAP_UAT_Guide.md

 finvap web
 ```

-FinVAP seeds a **sample DC-1 scan** — the raw findings from a real GVM scan, and
+FinVAP seeds a **sample DC-1 scan**, which contain raw findings from a real GVM scan.
-nothing else (no risk scores, no clause mappings, no AI write-ups).
-The UI opens
-straight on the **Setup page**, exactly as it would the moment your own scan
+The UI opens straight on the **Setup page**, exactly as it would the moment your own
-finished.
+scan finished.
 From here you do the real evaluation yourself: tag the asset, run the
 analysis, review the findings, and generate the report.

 **This is the primary path.** Skip Scenarios 1–2 (host discovery + the live
-scan) and start at **Scenario 3** — everything from there works on the sample.
+scan) and **start at Scenario 3**, everything from there works on the sample.

 > The sample only appears on a brand-new install.
 Once you run your own live
-> scan (below), that becomes your project and the sample stays out of the way.
+> scan, that becomes your project and the sample stays out of the way.

 ---

-## Optional — run a real live scan instead
+## Optional - run a real live scan instead

 Only do this if you want to exercise the full scan pipeline (Scenarios 1–2)
-against a live machine.
-It's the slow part — the GVM feed sync alone takes ~1–3
+against a live machine. **It's slow (the GVM feed sync alone takes ~1–3
-hours — so it's entirely optional for UAT; the bundled sample above already lets
+hours)** so it's entirely optional for UAT.
+The bundled sample above already lets
 you evaluate everything else.

 ### Optional A - Set up Greenbone/GVM (vulnerability scanning)

 One-time setup.
-The feed sync is the slow part — **allow ~1–3 hours** (several GB
+The feed sync is the slow part - **allow ~1–3 hours** (several GB
 of NVT/SCAP/CERT data, network-dependent).
 It runs unattended, so start it and
-walk away; just don't scan until `finvap doctor` reports ready.
+walk away.
+Don't scan until `finvap doctor` reports ready.

 ```bash
 sudo apt update && sudo apt install -y gvm gvm-tools